hhirsch/config/README.md

 # Config
-My most important configs all in one place.
+My most important config files all in one place.